arishmr/depr-traj-uganda/README.md

-# Longitudinal trajectories of depressive symptoms in children are influenced by baseline inflammation and HIV status
+# Longitudinal trajectories of depressive symptoms: influence of baseline inflammation and HIV status
 Analysis code for a longitudinal cohort study involving 1,301 participants in Uganda.

 ### PROJECT SUMMARY